 The AgriCultural Education program seeks to lead students toward food and land sovereignty, introducing them to food growing and earth stewarding through after school programing and summer internships.

 Students enter the AgriCultural Education program via the Urban Agriculture Basics course at Newburgh Free Academy.
-Upon completion of the course, students are eligible to begin an internship in urban agriculture.
-Our Core collaborates with the Summer Youth Employment Program to teach soft employment skills during their internship at the Downing Park Urban Farm.
+Upon completion of the course, they are eligible to begin an internship in urban agriculture.
+Our Core collaborates with local organizations to teach soft employment, agriculture and business skills during the internship.

 For many of us, our relationship with food begins after it is cleaned, cut, packed, ready to cook.
 This disconnect between us and our food diminishes our regard for and understanding of the ecosystem.
 AgriCultural Education seeks to rebuild the relationship between people, their food, and the earth.

 Staff from Land to Learn (formerly Hudson Valley Seed) and Our Core, Inc. assessed their programming and identified a gap in agricultural services provided to youth in Newburgh.
 As a first step toward closing the gap, we have been we have been working together on a portion of our urban agriculture internship to provide a unique educational experience for Newburgh youth.
 Each of our interns completes the 5-week internship, choosing one of the 3 tracks below:

 Interns spend the bulk of their time at the farm working directly with plants and soil.
 They are responsible for utilizing new knowledge of planting, space requirements, compositing, plant pests, diseases, and harvesting.

 Interns work in multiple settings: Downing Park Urban Farm; Newburgh Farmers Market; & finally, a pop-up market of their own.
 They harvest, package, market, and sell produce to the public.
 They record, prep, and pack food for donation to feeding programs.